What Can I Do To Stop My Alopecia Areata Symptoms?

 - Topical Corticosteroids (steroid cream) – Many patients use this alopecia areata treatment cream because applying the steroid cream directly to the affected areas has seen significant hair growth improvements for many AA patients.

 Alopecia areata hair growth signs appear as a gradual improvement in the density of hair within the bald spots.
 One clear indication of alopecia areata regrowth signs is new hairs beginning to sprout up where it was previously bald.
 This is a clear sign that the treatment of alopecia areata you’re using is working.

 A hair transplant is rarely recommended for people with alopecia areata.
 This is because your autoimmune system will continue to attack your hair follicles even if they are in a new location.
 Therefore, if you transplanted hairs into the bald patches, it’s likely that they will fall out just like the hair that was there before.

 This will also speed up the hair loss process because you are moving unaffected hair into an area where your body has been attacking the hair follicles.

 Although the condition can occur all over your body, it is more noticeable by others when it’s on your scalp.
-Thus it can have a profound effect on your self-esteem and your quality of life.
-Although there isn’t a cure for AA there are effective treatments available including diphencyprone (DPCP) and other immunotherapy medications.
+Thus, it can have a profound effect on your self-esteem and your quality of life.
+While there isn’t a cure for AA there are effective treatments available including diphencyprone (DPCP) and other immunotherapy medications.